-As you may know, I (Jonathan) have an odd desire to write and talk about grief.
+As you may know, I have a somewhat odd propensity to talk about grief.
 It's not an easy topic and I wouldn't say I take a weird pleasure in writing about a painful thing, like one who embraces pain to relieve discomfort.

 Now, you may not be asking this question, because maybe you are familiar with this too, but why is it so hard to write about this, why is it so hard to talk about grief?
 Well, our brain has been neurologically wired to alleviate stress (and as I’ve mentioned, grief heaps trucks loads of it on us).
 We go through three stages of process in our brain: 1.
 We try to make understanding.
 2. We fight or flight against/from the stress.
 3. We freeze ourselves from the stress or shut down the stress so it doesn't affect us anymore.
 The first stage is the most frequent stage we all live in and I'd argue, we probably hit this stage hundreds of thousands of times a day.
 I could talk a lot more on this, but to my point about why it's hard for us to talk about grief... unfortunately, we all have the tendency to blame and shame in order to make understanding.
 For many of us fighting is something we don't want to do, because it feels unpredictable.
 We'd rather reason with blame than really feel the stress and work through it.

 When I take a bite of my cereal and think, this came from my goat while she was alive, yet she's no longer with me and never will make this milk again, my being screams, "WHY?"
 Literally, my stomach gurgles (as I'm finding may be where I hold me stress, ironically enough), my thoughts flash through what happened when she died, my heart aches in sadness wanting resolution, maybe retribution, maybe even revenge.
 This is where we wrestle with blame.
 Every single freaking spoonful I face this luchador.